Reta Fitzpatrick Cup

 The Reta Fitzpatrick Cup, is an annual New Zealand knockout football competition for Mainland Football women's first teams.
 First played during the 1974 season, it has been running on for 20 years longer than the Kate Sheppard Cup.
 It is organised by and named after Mainland Football.
 It has been known as the Morrison Mitsubishi Reta Fitzpatrick after its headline sponsor.
 A concurrent Men's Cup has been held since 1913 called English Cup.

 The tournament consists of 1 randomly drawn round followed by the semi-finals and the final.
 All quarter-final, semi-finals and final games are hosted at English Park during the week, generally on a Tuesday at 7:00pm.
-Entrants are not seeded, and depending on the amount of teams there are, teams can receive byes.
+Entrants are not seeded, and depending on the number of teams there are, teams can receive byes.

 History

 The cup is named after Reta Fitzpatrick who was one of the early pioneers for the women's game in Canterbury.
 Reta, was a manageress (called the team chaperone in the 70's) for many seasons at club level for Rangers (now Coastal Spirit).
 She also occupied this role for Canterbury from 1976 until 1992.
 Outside of this responsibility she also filled many other roles on the committee at Rangers as well as serving on the Canterbury Women's Football Association - (CWFA) for three decades and was made a life member at both Rangers and the CWFA.
 The Canterbury Women's Football Knockout Cup was first contested in 1974 when the top women's clubs included the likes of Halswell, New Brighton, Rangers and Nomads.
 Halswell went on to win the very first Cup competition in 1974.
 In 2005 the Knock Out Cup was renamed The Reta Fitzpatrick Cup with Reta on hand to hand over the trophy for the first time to inaugural winners New Brighton.
 It is testament to Reta's legacy that the Cup remains a much sort after trophy on the Canterbury sporting landscape - and we pay homage to the numerous hours of volunteer support Reta gave to football within the region.